azsk/AzTS-docs/Control coverage/Feature/CosmosDB.md

 - **Azure Portal**

-	 Do not use high ranges like 0.0.0.0/0, 0.0.0.0/1, 128.0.0.0/1, etc. Maximum IPs in a range should be less that 256 and total IPs including all ranges should be less than 2048.
+	 Do not use high ranges like 0.0.0.0/0, 0.0.0.0/1, 128.0.0.0/1, etc. Maximum IPs in a range should be less than 256 and total IPs including all ranges should be less than 2048.
 To modify - Azure Portal --> Resource --> Firewall and Virtual networks.
 Turn 'ON' - 'Enable IP Access Control' and add/or remove IP addresses and/or ranges and save.
 Note: In case the IP range is indeterminate (for instance, if the client is a PaaS endpoint), you may need to attest this control.

 <!--
 - **PowerShell**